Dietrich Eckart: Death

-Eckart died in Berchtesgaden on 26 December 1923 of a heart attack.
+Eckart died in Berchtesgaden on 26 December 1923, shortly after his release from Landsberg Prison from a heart attack compounded by alcoholism and morphine addiction.
 He was buried in Berchtesgaden's old cemetery, not far from the eventual graves of Nazi Party official Hans Lammers and his wife and daughter.

 Although Hitler did not mention Eckart in the first volume of Mein Kampf, after Eckart's death he dedicated the second volume to him, writing that Eckart was "one of the best, who devoted his life to the awakening of our people, in his writings and his thoughts and finally in his deeds."
 In private, he would admit Eckart's role as his mentor and teacher, and said of him in 1942: "We have all moved forward since then, that's why we don't see what [Eckart] used to be back then: a polar star.
 The writings of all others were filled with platitudes, but if he told you off: such wit!
 I was a mere infant then in terms of style."
 Hitler later told one of his secretaries that his friendship with Eckart was "one of the best things he experienced in the 1920s" and that he never again had a friend with whom he felt such "a harmony of thinking and feeling."